georgeoffley/til/Problem Solving Processes/05-03-2022-finding-antialiasing-default-config-in-a-graphics-engine.md

 ### The Problem

-Linear ticket for updating the default value for antialiasing on export.
+Ticket for updating the default value for antialiasing on export.
 I could not find the files needed for setting the default without help.

 ### The Process

-- Asked Kevin for help in finding where antialiasing might be.
+- Asked my supervisor for help in finding where antialiasing might be.
 - First we ran a whole project search in VSCode looking for references to `Antialiasing` as it shows up in the export window so looking for just that word is a good start.
-- We ended up in the same place I had been before, the `fable-engine/packages/config/src/defaultProjectAsset.ts` where we updated the quality.
+- We ended up in the same place I had been before, the `projects/packages/config/src/defaultProjectAsset.ts` where we updated the quality.
     - That might not have solved the issue, I am still investigating.
 - We did also find where the asset is created and has everything set for it.
     - We had to use the project search, but also enable the `Match Case` and `Use Whole Word` options in the search panel.